jessicawangdt/docs/docs/tutorials/salesdimensions-c4.md

 ===

-Recall that after the application is built and validated, it can be launched from the _App Packages_ page as described in an earlier chapter;
+Recall that after the application is built and validated, it can be launched from the _App Packages_ page as described in an earlier chapter.
-applications built with **dtAssemble** can also, optionally, be launched from the _Application Canvas_ page as described earlier.
 This section describes how you can monitor the running Sales Dimension application using **dtManage**.